nadavmatalon/MCP3221/README.md

 At this point you can construct a new MPC3221 instance(s) by using the following command (at the top of the sketch after the 'include' line):

 ```
-MCP3221 device_name(device_address);
+MPC3221 device_name(device_address);
 ```

 >Replace '__device_name__' with a name of your choice.
-Also, make sure to replace '__device_address__' with the specific I2C address of your device if needed (see I2C ADDRESSES section above).
+Also, make sure to replace  '__device_address__' with the specific I2C address of your device (see I2C ADDRESSES Section above).

-Next, make sure to inlude an instruction for initializing the I2C Bus for the [Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire) Library, as follows:
+Next, make sure to include an instruction for initializing the I2C Bus for the [Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire) Library, as follows:

-(There's no need to include the [Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire) Library at the top of the sketch as it's already included by the MCP3221 Library)
+(There's no need to include the [Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire) Library at the top of the sketch as it's already included by the MCP9802 Library)

 ```
 void setup() {